 David’s experience and passion is in rehabilitation following spinal and orthopaedic surgery, work and sports injuries.
 He has over 10 years experience in exercise rehabilitation, work related activity programs and manual therapy techniques including massage, mobilisation and manipulation.
 In the last few years he has obtained certificates for advanced dry needling techniques and levels 1-4 of DMA Clinical Pilates.

 She graduated with a Bachelor of Physiotherapy from Sydney University in 2004 and went on to work in the public sector.
 At Westmead hospital, she worked in a range of areas including cardiothoracic inpatient and outpatient rehabilitation.

 Sarah later moved into private practice and has found her passion in musculoskeletal physiotherapy.

 Sarah has completed the level 1-4 DMA clinical pilates course.
 She is interested in getting people to realise the greater potential of their bodies.

 Sarah uses manual therapy, exercise, pilates and education to treat and prevent injuries.

 When she’s not at work Sarah is a busy mum of 2 young boys.
 She loves practicing Pilates and enjoying the outdoors with her family.

-Amy has a strong belief that exercise is medicine.
-This evidence-based approach empowers her clients to optimise their health and provide them with the highest quality of life possible.
+Amy has competed in a variety of sports, including soccer, AFL, trail running, track & field, swimming, tennis and is always keen to give something new a crack.
+She has a strong belief that exercise is medicine.
+This evidence-based approach empowers her clients to optimise their health, providing them with the highest quality of life possible.